Updated May 31, 2023

 - Speed and performance are not consistent in all cases.

 - Performance depends on the ability of the programmer to execute properly.

 This is a guide to What is ARM?
-Here we discuss the introduction to ARM processors with architecture acorn, innovative license model, advantages and disadvantages.
+Here we discuss the introduction, processors, architecture acorn, list of ARM architecture, advantages, and disadvantages.
 You may also have a look at the following articles to learn more –